Averydimbulb79/GPCH_kanban/README.md

 `Today's Scheduled Tasks`

-overlay at the top-right of the dashboard.

-The overlay:

-• Floats above the Kanban
-• Uses an approximately 80% opaque background
+overlay.

-• Automatically displays tasks applicable to the current date
+The overlay automatically displays tasks applicable to the current date.
-• Allows today's occurrence to be completed
-• Can be hidden or restored using Toggle Schedule

 Completing today's occurrence does not delete the recurring schedule.